basarevych/dynamic-table/docs/doctrine.md

 Caching
 -------
 When you enable **memcached.local.php** Doctrine cache is setup to use Memcached for all its internal stuff.
-It's up to you when enable *result* cache.
+It's up to you when to enable *result* cache.

 Consider the following example: